holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 Assignments for this course can be broken up into different types which will typically involve:

-- Classwork (during class): This will involve programming challenges which you will complete individually or with partners to practice the concepts that are presented.
+- Classwork (during class): This will involve programming challenges that you will complete individually or with partners to practice the concepts that are presented.
 Usually, you will be able to finish these assignments during class.
 Regular parts that aren’t completed during class time will